elixir-lang/elixir-lang.github.com/getting-started/optional-syntax.markdown

    if variable?, [{:do, Call.this()}, {:else, Call.that()}]
    ```

-4. Finally, parentheses are optional, but let's add them:
+4. Finally, parentheses are optional on function calls, but let's add them:

    ```elixir
    if(variable?, [{:do, Call.this()}, {:else, Call.that()}])